wp-plugins/tabby-responsive-tabs/readme.txt

 This value can also be set using the Tabby Responsive Tabs Customiser plugin's admin panel.

-= Why Doesn't my slider work in any tab except the first one? =
+= Why Doesn't my slider or (non native WP) gallery work in any tab except the first one? =

 Some carousels/sliders plugins render their content with zero height & width if the tab containing the content is not visible on page load.
 If you need to place a slider in a tab, I would suggest trying Meteor Slides as it seems to work reliably in my tests.
+Native WordPress galleries also work with no problems.

 = Why Doesn't my Google Map work in any tab except the first one? =

-Some google maps plugins also render their content with zero height & width if the tab containing the content is not visible on page load.
-I would welcome any suggestions for a workaround that might help with this.
+Some google maps plugins render their content with zero height & width if the tab containing the content is not visible on page load.
+I would welcome any suggestions might help with this.

 = Can I display multiple tab groups on a single page? =